The video link below has been aimed primarily at WordPress Sites. But some of the content will be relevant for any photography website.

 Some hosting providers like Godaddy have a seamless method for registering your site with Google Search Console without messing with the HTML.

 Once registered there are a host of reports you can run.
-Also, you can receive warnings about your site from Google.
+Also, you can receive warnings about your site from a Google search perspective.

 The warnings and reports are important.
 It’s Google’s way of telling you about the health of your site from the point of view of the Googlebot.